 If the previous technique fails to resolve the connection issues, you may need to guide the user through a reset of their WLAN configuration.

-This requires deleting the user record, then creating a new user record, after which the user must repeat the Zero-IT activation process to reconfigure their device with the wireless connection settings.
+This requires deleting the user record, then creating a new user record, after which the user must repeat the Zero-IT Activation process to reactivate their device with ZoneDirector.